The suspended free loop space of a symmetric space: The Bott-Samelson map

 Any other curve in the image of the map is not a geodesic, but a broken geodesic.
 In particular, the other critical points for the energy functional is the image of the translates of $\geo$ itself.
-Note that all closed curves in the image of $\Bott_\geo$ will have the same energy.
+Note that all closed curves in the image of $\Bott_\geo$ will have the same energy since segments of $\gamma$ are acted upon by isometries.